Columbo818/Powershell/README.md

   SSPR.ps1
     Uses a £10 card reader from Amazon to enable students to reset their own passwords.
     Requires you to copy card numbers from Door system to AD

+  Share_Finder.ps1
+    Locates all shared folders on the server.
+Outputs permissions data to a CSV.